If you own a dog, or you’re a pet owner, there are high chances you have seen fleas. You will observe the dog scratching at his leg or body.

-Health Complications Caused By Fleas on Dogs
+Health Complications Caused By Fleas

 These insects might be small.
 But they can cause a lot of health damage to your pet if you do not always check.
 They might even lead to further health issues.
 At worse, resulting in the death of your pet.
 Below is a list of health issues due to scabs.

 ● Bacterial and fungi infection through open wounds